Nuggets dominate Heat 104-93 in NBA Finals game one

 Two-time Most Valuable Player Jokic scored 27 points with 10 rebounds and 14 assists to lead the Nuggets, who will try to double their advantage in the best-of-seven series when they host game two on Sunday.

-Jamal Murray scored 16 points, handed out 10 assists and grabbed six rebounds for the Nuggets, who led by 24 points in the third quarter and repelled the resilient Heat's fourth quarter challenge.
+Jamal Murray scored 26 points, handed out 10 assists and grabbed six rebounds for Denver, who led by 24 points in the third quarter and repelled the resilient Heat's fourth quarter challenge.

-"We respect their team a lot," Jokic said.
-"We just wanted to get the first punch.
+Jokic and Murray became the second pair of teammates to have 25 points and 10 assists each in an NBA Finals game, joining Magic Johnson and James Worthy for the Lakers in 1987.

 Bam Adebayo scored 26 points to lead Miami.
-Gabe Vincent added 19 and Haywood Highsmith scored 18 off the bench, but Heat star Jimmy Butler was limited to 13.
+Gabe Vincent added 19 and Haywood Highsmith scored 18 off the bench, but Heat star Jimmy Butler was limited to 13 and Miami made it to the free throw line just twice all night -- a record low for an NBA playoff game.

 Trailing by 21 entering the fourth quarter, Miami used an 11-0 run to cut the deficit to 10.
 Highsmith's three-pointer got the gap to nine points with 2:34 to play.